mesosphere/dcos-docs-site/pages/ksphere/konvoy/latest/download/index.md

 navigationTitle: Download
 title: Download Konvoy
 menuWeight: 2
-excerpt: Learn how to download a trial instance of Konvoy
+excerpt: Learn how to download an instance of Konvoy
 enterprise: false
 ---